ruelasb/ruelasb.github.io/README.md

 what lies ahead but you will have the tools and skills to succeed.

 My name is Bryant Ruelas and welcome to Web Dev 101.
-I hope you enjoy this course and find the passion, love, and excitement that I have found since my introduction to the web.
+I hope you enjoy this course and find the passion, love, and excitement that I've found since my introduction to the web.
 The style of teaching I will implement will shift away from the typical, "I teach you read" to a "let's build something" kind of style.